-As the market ends when the referee brings the first half to a close, most punters who back a winner will see their profit returned to their account in time for the second half.
+As the market ends when the referee brings the first half to a close, most punters who back a winner will see their net win returned to their account in time for the second half.

 You will often find that the favourite is available at longer odds in the Half Time market than they are in the Win-Draw-Win market and, conversely, the underdog’s price is shorter.